 Bring in salvaged items, DIY pendants and chairs, a smart kitchen island, custom shelves and cabinets crafted from old scrap that is collecting dust in the yard or some wonderful flea market finds to usher in this aura of exclusivity.

 For some, embracing the industrial look is all about finding a balance between modern refinement and edgy overtones that the style delivers.
 This curated fusion between both the styles works absolutely beautifully, and you can tone up or down the level of raw, industrial beauty that you want in the kitchen by just adding or removing a few decor pieces over time.
 A chic industrial kitchen has a certain sense of inviting softness, is more open to glossy, posh cabinets and worktops, and relies heavily on lighting, the ceiling and the walls around it to deliver an industrial flavor.

 Gray is a great color choice for the chic industrial kitchen as it combines the steely grit of the industrial style with contemporary sophistication.
-Thos with design commitment issues can start out by adding industrial-styled lighting to their existing kitchen and then altering select pieces over a period of time (such as the bar stools or the cabinets) to find that perfect blend between the modern and the industrial.
+Those with design commitment issues can start out by adding industrial-styled lighting to their existing kitchen with Edison bulbs, and then altering select pieces over a period of time (such as the bar stools or the cabinets) to find that perfect blend between the modern and the industrial.

 4. Small Kitchens